Veteran star Asha Parekh receives Dada Saheb Phalke award | Entertainment

 The five-member Dada Saheb Phalke Award committee -- comprising Asha Bhosle, Hema Malini, Poonam Dhillon, Udit Narayan, and TS Nagabharana -- selected Parekh for the honour.

+Information & Broadcasting Minister Anurag Thakur said Parekh motivated many women to follow their dreams.

+''Devika Rani ji was the first winner of the Dada Saheb Phalke award in 1969.
+And today it is being awarded to Asha Parekh, an actress who entertained not just Indian but global audience for decades.
+She took Indian culture to the corners of the world.
+Asha ji, you motivated so many women to step forward and participate in cinema and other various fields,'' the union minister said.

-Parekh, whose stardom was at par with male contemporaries Rajesh Khanna, Rajendra Kumar and Manoj Kumar in the 1960s-1970s, started her acting career at the age of 10 with the 1952 film ''Aasmaan''.
+Parekh, whose stardom was at par with male contemporaries Rajesh Khanna, Rajendra Kumar, Dharmendra and Manoj Kumar in the 1960s-1970s, started her acting career at the age of 10 with the 1952 film ''Aasmaan''.

 In a career spanning over five decades, she starred in over 95 films that include titles such as ''Dil Deke Dekho'', ''Kati Patang'', ''Teesri Manzil'', ''Baharon Ke Sapne'', ''Pyar Ka Mausam'', and ''Caravan''.